mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Add side advertisement in product page.
 * Add special offers in product page.
 * Add ability to pay via PayPal and other payment methods.
-* Add the star rating to reviews to enable the automatic update of product's rating when a customer adds a review.
+* Add the star rating to reviews to enable the automatic update of product's rating when a customer adds a review and add the ratings.

 ## **_Technology Used_**